sirech/talk-humane-on-call-alerting/presentation.md

 ---

-class: center middle

-# Triggering an alert when a pod in Kubernetes restarts
+## Triggering an alert when a pod in Kubernetes restarts

 ???